 Program Advising: During your first year, you will be supported by a program advisor.
 These faculty mentors will serve as your guide to the program and the research environment at the medical school and beyond.
 They will advise you in choosing appropriate courses and rotation laboratories and help you solve problems that might arise as you adjust to life in graduate school.

 Courses and Curriculum: The program requires that you complete eight full-semester courses during your Ph.D. training, four of which are required and serve to reinforce and extend knowledge of fundamentals in the biosciences.
-In your first year, you will participate in the required core courses: Principles of Genetics, Principles of Molecular Biology, Principles of Cell Biology, and the skill-building core course BBS 230, which teaches how to critically analyze the primary research literature as well as establish analytical tools and elements of novel experimental design and project development– skills essential to all career trajectories building outward from the biosciences.
+In your first year, you will participate in the required core courses: Principles of Genetics, Principles of Molecular Biology, Principles of Cell Biology, and the skill-building core course BBS 230A, which teaches how to critically analyze the primary research literature.
+In the spring, BBS 230B will help you establish analytical tools and elements of novel experimental design and project development– skills essential to all career trajectories building outward from the biosciences.
 (Read more about our curriculum).